perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

   something like 10am rather than 9am? (my goal with 9am was to get it done before everyone starts).
 Have them be concise: 30 people speaking for 1 minute eats up half an hour.
-* Have a fixed time when discussions will happen (eg 1pm).
+* Have a fixed time when discussions will happen.
+Doing this around mid-day will let people bring lunch.
 Get people to pre-announce.
 Have slots, fill on board.
 * If the budget allows, have a sponsored meal on the Thursday.
 * Have a Wendy: healthy food available nearby, so people can graze & lunch without breaking away